2020 FEDERAL POLICY AGENDA

 We ask that funding be continued at its current level.
 We also ask that language be included to direct the US Department of Energy to emphasize that the Clean Cities program focus on the deployment of alternative fueled vehicles.

-PROJECT RENEWABLE FUELS STANDARD
+PROTECT RENEWABLE FUELS STANDARD

 We ask that Congress keep the Renewable Fuel Standard as it currently stands.

-RENEW TAX CREDITS FOR ALTERNATIVE FUELS
+RENEW OR EXTEND TAX CREDITS FOR ALTERNATIVE FUELS

 A tax incentive is currently available for alternative fuels that are sold to operate a motor vehicle.
 For an entity to be eligible to claim the credit they must be liable for reporting and paying the federal excise tax on the sale or use of the fuel in a motor vehicle.
 Tax exempt entities such as state and local governments that dispense qualified fuel from an on-site fueling station for use in vehicles also qualify for the incentive.
 These tax credits are very effective in helping with the transition to alternative fuels.
 This incentive helps address a barrier to adoption as it reduces the time it takes to realize the return-on-investment.

 In recent years, Congress has approved tax credits for alternative fuels retroactively at the end of the year.
-This is bad for the industry because it does not allow businesses to plan for the upcoming year.
+This is bad for the industry because it does not allow businesses to plan for the upcoming.
 Instead, they are forced to trust that these tax credits will be renewed and there is no certainty for fleets interested in making the transition.

 We ask that Congress renew tax credits and other financial incentives for alternative fuels and approve tax credits for multiple years instead of retroactive to one year.